anthonyliriano/anthonyliriano.github.io/about.md

 title: About
 ---

-I'm a Software Developer working in the New England Area.
+I'm a Anthony Liriano: Creator, Entrepreneur, and Software Developer in Massachusetts.

 I blog mostly about technology, code, the web, and anything I find interesting.